‘Robocalls are a scourge.’ Phone companies pledge to combat them in deal with states

 The average American has received more than 100 robocalls already this year: annoying and unwanted calls, scammers looking to exploit vulnerable populations, and all manner of alerts — some important and others simply fake.

-Twelve of the nation’s largest phone companies, including AT&T, Sprint, T-Mobile, Verizon, Charter and Comcast, will implement initiatives to prevent robocalls and encourage more enforcement as part of an agreement with the nation’s 51 attorneys general.
+“Robocalls initiated from fake numbers are more than just a nuisance – they’re illegal,” said Becerra.
+“Today’s announcement is a useful step toward eliminating these types of calls, which far too often lead to identify theft and financial loss.”

 North Carolina AG Josh Stein led the group along with attorneys general in New Hampshire and Indiana.
-They planned to announce the deal Thursday afternoon in Washington, D.C.
+New Hampshire AG Gordon MacDonald and Arkansas AG Leslie Rutledge announced the deal Thursday afternoon in Washington, D.C.

-In July, North Carolinians received 166.4 million robocalls, an average of 19.6 per person, according to the call-blocking company YouMail.
-In 2018, Americans dealt with nearly 48 billion robocalls, according to the company.

-Stein said robocalls are the top issue he hears about from residents.
+All three attorneys general said robocalls are the top issue they hear about from residents, including ones who tell stories of being scammed out of their life savings.
+Stein said his office put a petition about the issue on its website and tens of thousands of people signed it.

 To prevent illegal robocalls, the phone companies will implement call-blocking technology at no cost to customers, allow customers to access free, easy-to-use call blocking and labeling tools, implement technology to authenticate calls are coming from a valid source and monitor networks for robocall traffic.